zannloo/tp/docs/UserGuide.md

 `SPECIFIED_PATH`:

-- must be a valid path to a student/group that user wants to delete
+- must be a valid path to a student or group that user wants to delete

 <box type="success" seamless>